 Snow College is the educational, artistic, musical, and athletic center of central Utah.
 The institution also fills a unique role in the Utah System of Higher Education by being both the degree-granting institution and the technical college for the region.

-Founded in 1888 by Danish Mormon settlers for the purpose of educating

-  themselves and their children, Snow College was first called Sanpete Stake

-  Academy.
-Built entirely with local donations, the school had a rocky start

-  as the locals struggled to finance their dream.
-The first class of 150

-  students met on the top floor of the Co-op Store; a building which still

-  stands today, located on the corner of Main Street and First North.

-  In 1900, financial woes sent the school's principal Mr. Noyes to LDS Church

-  headquarters to plead for Church assistance for the school, and Church

-  President Lorenzo Snow authorized $2,000 as that year’s appropriation.
-In

-  gratitude, the Sanpete patrons named their school Snow Academy after Lorenzo

-  Snow and, at his request, after another early Latter-day Saint pioneer,

-  Erastus Snow.
-The name of the school was changed to Snow Junior College in

-  1922 and finally to its present name of Snow College in 1923.
+Founded in 1888 by Danish settlers of the Church of Jesus Christ of Latter-Day Saints for the purpose of educating themselves and their children, Snow College was first called Sanpete Stake Academy.
+Built entirely with local donations, the school had a rocky start as the locals struggled to finance their dream.
+The first class of 150 students met on the top floor of the Co-op Store; a building which still stands today, located on the corner of Main Street and First North.

+In 1900, financial woes sent the school's principal Mr. Noyes to LDS Church headquarters to plead for Church assistance for the school, and Church President Lorenzo Snow authorized $2,000 as that year’s appropriation.
+In gratitude, the Sanpete patrons named their school Snow Academy after Lorenzo Snow and, at his request, after another early Latter-day Saint pioneer, Erastus Snow.
+The name of the school was changed to Snow Junior College in 1922 and finally to its present name of Snow College in 1923.

 A celebration of its first fifty years in 1938 showed the remarkable characteristics of this small school: a strong and loyal alumni group which boasts a long list of distinguished people, dedicated faculty who were willing to sacrifice salaries for the school’s survival, and a pervading feeling that those affiliated with the school have called the “Spirit of Snow.”
 In 1951 Snow became a branch of Utah State Agricultural College (now USU) in Logan.
 It remained an adjunct to USU until 1969 when it became a member of the State System of Higher Education.